Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### The Resque worker

-Run `bundle exec rake resque:work` to start the resque worker.
+To start the resque worker run the following command:

+QUEUE=receive,mail,receive_local,socket_webfinger,http_service,http,receive_salmon rake resque:work

-You can monitor it with `resque-web`.
+You can monitor it with `resque-web` and then visit http://server-ip:5678

 ### Logging in with a sample user